 School Attendance Officials: Students age 12 years through 17 years old may be referred to the County Attorney's Office once their unexcused absences have reached 10 school days or class periods.

-Please complete the Truancy Petition referral form and submit it directly to the Wright County Attorney's Office.
+To make a truancy referral to Wright County Court Services, please visit the Court Services Truancy page.
 You will be contacted if there are any questions or if additional information is needed.